Skip to main content

 • All 147 CSS named colors, plus transparent and currentcolor

-Non-color tokens (like material-blur, radius-scale, and shadow values) are only checked for being a non-empty string.
+Non-color tokens, like material-blur, radius-scale, and shadow values, are only checked for being a non-empty string.
 They're passed through verbatim.

 Warnings: import succeeds with a note

-• Inferred type — the file didn't include a type field, so Daintree guessed dark or light from the luminance of the surface colors.
-Adding "type": "dark" or "type": "light" to the file makes it explicit.
+• Inferred type: the file didn't include a type field, so Daintree guessed dark or light from the luminance of the surface colors.
+Add "type": "dark" or "type": "light" to the file to make it explicit.

 Sharing Themes